How Cloud-Based Broadcast Managed Service Providers Are Transforming Channel and Network Operations

 Reliability isn’t just about uptime.
 It’s about continuity.

-Cloud-based MSPs use geographically distributed infrastructure to ensure operations can continue even during major disruptions.
+Cloud-based MSPs can use geographically distributed infrastructure to ensure operations can continue even during major disruptions.
 This includes:

 A More Efficient Operating Model